Hey, I’m James Guardino,

 People talk to me.
 On buses, in bars, on elevators.
 Sometimes it’s really personal and I rarely seek this out – it just happens.
 It’s my super power.

-I have an outsider’s perspective and a blue collar work ethic – from my dad who was a boxer and a truck driver and raised me on his own.
+I have an outsider’s perspective and a blue collar work ethic – from my dad, who was a boxer and a truck driver, and raised me on his own.
 Being a creative entrepreneur and filmmaker, I live to connect and collaborate with like-minded clients and creatives.
 That’s when the magic happens because filmmaking is a team sport.

 I have interviewed hundreds of people from biotech billionaires to pro wrestlers, kids with cancer to women who overcame homelessness, and even Larry Flynt in his gold plated wheelchair.

 I love a good story and believe that everyone has one.
 My visual style is human, intimate and present.
 I’ve been told that I have a unique sensitivity in working with real people actors

 I founded and run Byline Studio, a creative video agency.
 We have clients around the country, and produced over 500 short films, commercials, mini docs, animations and branded content-type projects.
 Byline works directly with companies and brands and collabs with agencies.

 I also work independently on feature films and long form doc series.